shashankbhat2/mernproject/README.md

 # MERN Project
-A MERN stack project built while learning from Academind's Course on Udemy
+A MERN stack project built while learning from Academind's Course on Udemy.

-Ciao
+# Ciao